China–Turkey relations: Persecution of Uyghurs

-In 2009, Recep Tayyip Erdoğan called the Chinese government's repression of Uyghurs a "genocide".
+In 2009, then-prime minister Erdoğan called the Chinese government's repression of Uyghurs a "genocide".
 Following the July 2009 Ürümçi riots, Erdoğan denounced the "savagery" being inflicted on the Uyghur community and called for an end of the Chinese government's attempts to forcibly assimilate the community.
 Later at the Group of Eight summit in Italy, Erdogan called upon Chinese authorities to intervene to protect the community and stated that "The incidents in China are, simply put, a genocide.
 There's no point in interpreting this otherwise."
 As a result of Erdogan's statements, China's relations with Turkey deteriorated temporarily.

 Rebiya Kadeer claimed that Turkey is hampered from offering support to the Uyghurs because of its own Kurdish conflict, which China may interfere with in retaliation.
 Turkey has officially designated the East Turkistan Islamic Movement as a terrorist organization.
 In recent years, China and Turkey have increased cooperation against separatist movements in Xinjiang.
 Turkey has also increased deportations of Uyghurs to China.
 In February 2019, the Spokesperson of the Turkish Foreign Ministry denounced China for "violating the fundamental human rights of Uyghur Turks and other Muslim communities in the Xinjiang Uyghur Autonomous Region."
 In May 2020, an extradition treaty between Turkey and China was faced an uncertain path to ratification in the Grand National Assembly of Turkey.
 The prospect of the extradition treaty's ratification worries Uyghur activists and human rights groups, who fear that the document could negatively affect Uyghurs living in Turkey.
 In July 2020, The Daily Telegraph reported that Turkey was sending Uyghur human activists to third countries where they could then be extradited to China.

 The ruling AKP in Turkey has different factions; some of which are nationalists who want to confront China over its treatment of Uyghurs, and other members who want to prioritize good relations with China and believe that the Uyghur issue is being abused to spoil relations between China and Turkey by the United States.
 Some Islamist AKP members have accused Rebiya Kadeer of being an "American agent" and "infidel".
 Turkey has had to follow its own country's interests first with a pragmatic approach to the situation of Turkic peoples in other countries like Uyghurs, Gagauz, and Crimean Tatars.
 In recent years, those who want to maintain relations with China have gained the upper hand.